 I always start my clients on gentle liver support because of the way it positions your body for optimal success.
 When our bodies are under duress from something like Hashimoto’s, we’re unable to handle an extensive detox, so always make sure you’re doing a gentle detox to start out.
 The infrared sauna is a great way to do this because it urges a subtle detox without taxing your organs.

-If you’ve read my book, Hashimoto’s Protocol, I have a whole section dedicated to the importance of ridding the body of heavy metals you may be familiar with.
-The use of a sauna could potentially really help you with this—especially if you have reached a roadblock in your healing journey.
+If you’ve read my book, Hashimoto’s Protocol, I have a whole section dedicated to the importance of ridding the body of heavy metals that you may be familiar with.
+The use of a sauna could potentially really help you with this — especially if you have reached a roadblock in your healing journey.

 3. Pain Relief and Hashimoto’s

-Like many of you, I experienced joint pain before I put my Hashimoto’s in remission.
-It can make us feel years older than we actually are, and while our diet plays a vital role in joint health, saunas are known to help in this as well!
+Like many of you, I experienced joint pain before I put my Hashimoto’s into remission.
+Pain can make us feel years older than we actually are – and while our diet plays a vital role in joint health, saunas are known to help in this as well!